Existence of strong solutions to the Dirichlet problem for the Griffith energy: Strong minimisers for the Griffith energy with Dirichlet condition

-for suitable $r_{x_0}>0$ depending on $x_0$ and $C>0$ depending only on $n$, $L$, $\mathrm{diam}\,\Omega$, and on the parameters of the Griffith functional.
-We argue in the spirit of Campanato's theorem \cite{Camp63} (see also \cite[Theorem~7.51]{AFP}).
-In the rest of the proof $C$ will denote a constant depending only on $n$, $L$, $\mathrm{diam}\,\Omega$, and on the parameters of the Griffith functional.
+Let us fix $x_0 \in \partial_D\Omega \cap A_\eta \sm \ol J^*_u$.
+In the following we show that $u$ admits a precise representative $\wt u$ (namely, $\wt u=u$ a.e.) defined everywhere in $A_\eta \sm \ol J^*_u$ and prove \eqref{1011180846} and \eqref{2010182027}, arguing in the spirit of Campanato's theorem \cite{Camp63} (see also \cite[Theorem~7.51]{AFP}).
+In the rest of the proof $C$ will denote a constant depending only on $n$, $L$, and on the parameters of the Griffith functional.

 By the regularity of $\partial_D\Omega \cap A_\eta$, we find a hyperplane $H_0$, with normal $\nu_0$, a $L$-Lipschitz function $l_0 \colon H_0\to \R$, and $r_0$, $h_0>0$ such that, for we have

 and $\Omega \cap C_0 = \{ x+ \nu_0 \, y \colon x \in B_{r_0}(x_0) \cap H_0,\, -h_0 < y <l_0(x)\}$.
 Moreover, we may assume that $B_{r_0}(x_0) \subset A_\eta \sm \ol J^*_u$.